The Truth About Selling Businesses That They Don't Tell You

 7. Buyers don't give a damn about your valuation.

 Buyers wear grey tinted glasses

 Whatever your opinion of the attractiveness and potential of your business, the chances are that no buyer is going to recognise that!
 This is the where most small business owners get their first whack of reality.
-Buyers believe that you're seeing everything with rose tinted glasses.
-And you may come to the conclusion that all buyers are viewing your business with grey tinted glasses.
+Buyers view things very, very differently and are confident enough in themselves to believe that their opinion is right, and yours is nothing but a delusion!